KennethChin0/finalProject/README.md

 The objective of the game is to guess a word that someone else chooses.
 The guessers guess a letter each turn.
-If the letter is part of the word, the position the letter is in the word is shown, else a part of a drawing of a stick figure is drawn.
+If the letter is part of the word, the position the letter is in the word is shown, else a part of a drawing of a stick figure is drawn (representative of certain number of lives).
 If the guesser can get the word before the drawing is done, they win.

 ## Description of User Interface:
 - There is an option to choose to be the guesser or chooser.